cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/first_service/aws_hello_world_example.md

 ----

-## Applying the above steps using the Cloudify management console
+## Applying the above steps using Cloudify management console
-This section explains how to run the above described steps using the Cloudify management console UI instead of the command line options.
+This section explains how to run the above described steps using Cloudify management console UI instead of the command line options.
 The UI and the CLI can be used interchangeably for all Cloudify activities.

-Firstly, complete the cloudify manager install inside docker container(step 1 above), if you are using cloudify lab you can pass this step.
+Firstly, complete Cloudify manager installation inside docker container(step 1 above), if you are using Cloudify lab you can skip this step.

 `1`.
 Download the example zip [here](https://github.com/cloudify-community/blueprint-examples/releases/download/5.0.5-6/hello-world-example.zip).

 `2`.
-Go to localhost in your browser to see the Cloudify UI.
+Go to localhost in your browser to see Cloudify UI.
 Login and password are both _admin_.

 `3`.
-To upload the required plugins go to **Cloudify Catalog** and upload the plugins you need to use(for this example aws-plugin, ansible-plugin and utilities-plugin are needed).
+To upload the required plugins go to **Cloudify Catalog** and upload the plugins you need to use
+     (for this example aws-plugin, ansible-plugin and utilities-plugin are needed).

 `4`.
 Go to **System Resources** on the left side menu and scroll down to the **Secret Store Management** widget.
 Create secrets using the `Create` button by adding the following keys and their matching values:

 ```bash